- 1 Top 7 Best Modems Compared

 Buying an advanced modem that does not work with your internet service provider is an utter waste of money.
 So, another important feature you should look for is compatibility with a wide variety of ISPs, hardware, and software.

 Some modems run perfectly right after installation only to malfunction just a few days after.
 There are also some that degrade faster than normal, not living up to their promise of years of reliable performance.
-So, consider getting a modem that is covered by a two-year warranty or longer.
+So, consider getting a modem that is covered by a two-year warranty or longer rather than a one-year warranty.

 All modems have at least one Ethernet port that enables you to connect a router to it.
 Having additional Ethernet ports allows you to connect other devices directly to the modem for faster performance.